 Meet with a career advisor to discuss your career goals, review your job search materials, or prepare for an upcoming interview.
 Our office's guidelines and policies will help you get the most out of your career advising appointment, and also ensure that we can serve as many students and recent alumni as possible.

-- Current MA, PhD, and DMA students from these Arts and Sciences programs, as well as recent graduates whose degrees were conferred in 2020, may schedule one-on-one career advising appointments.
-Incoming students starting at Columbia in Fall 2021 may begin booking appointments on September 7, 2021.
+- Current MA, PhD, and DMA students from these Arts and Sciences programs may schedule one-on-one career advising appointments.
+Incoming students receive access to one-on-one advising once they have matriculated.

-- If you received your degree from GSAS in 2019 or earlier, you may attend GSAS Compass workshops and events.
+- Alumni continue to have full access to career advising for three years after graduation.
+If you received your degree from GSAS in 2020 or earlier, you may create a GSAS Compass profile to register for and attend GSAS Compass workshops and events.
 Please refer to the Columbia Alumni Association for additional career resources for alumni.